marcopompili/lua-leveldb/README.md

 lua-leveldb
 ===========

-LUA bindings for Google's LevelDB key/store database.
+Lua bindings for Google's LevelDB key/store database.

 From the GoogleCode page:
 "The LevelDB library provides a persistent key value store.
 Keys and values are arbitrary byte arrays.
 The keys are ordered within the key value store according to a user-specified comparator function."

-I wrote an extension because i needed a fast embeddable key/value database to use it with WireShark for packet analysis.
-I needed to analyze some big PCAP files and divide the traffic using some given rules.
-So i wrote this basic LUA extension to access LevelDB functions directly from LUA that's used as extension language for WireShark.
+I wrote this extension because I needed a fast embeddable key/value database for tcp/ip packet analysis.
+I needed to analyze big files in pcap format and divide the traffic using some specific rules.
+This simple Lua extension allows you to access LevelDB from Lua in a quite simple way.
+Lua is also used as extension language for WireShark.

 Most of the basic options and functions are supported right now, but still not the full set of operations permitted by LevelDB.
+Take a look at the examples below.

 Installation
 ------------
-The library is packed like a luaRock extension, check out luaRocks (http://luarocks.org/).
+The library is packed like a luaRock extension, check out [luarocks.org](http://luarocks.org/).
-  * Before installing check that you got LevelDB correctly installed for your Linux distribution.
+  * Before installing be sure that you got LevelDB correctly installed for your Linux distribution.
-  * To install execute make.sh as root, this script should build the library and install it as a luaRock package.
+  * To install execute make.sh as root, this script should build the library and install it as a luarock package.
   * To remove the library use remove.sh (as root) to remove the package and delete the built files.

 Support
 -------
 The extension still not support the full set of operations permitted by the LevelDB library.

-This is what i got working for now:
+These are the current possible operation:
   * Basic open/close/repair database operations supported.
   * Basic database write, read and delete operations.
   * Partial access to most important options settings is supported.